Adam Lowry Game Preview: Jets vs. Wild

 Lowry Stats vs. the Wild

-- On defense, the Wild are giving up 104 total goals (3.2 per game) which ranks 12th in the league.
+- The Wild have conceded 108 goals in total (3.2 per game), which ranks 13th in the NHL in goals allowed.

 |2023-2024 Season